obydonella/MS-DOS/README.md

 # Contribute!
-The source files in this repo are for historical reference and will be kept static, so please **don’t send** Pull Requests suggesting any modifications to the source files, but feel free to fork this repo
+The source  in this repo are for historical reference and will be kept static, so please **don’t send** Pull Requests suggesting any modifications to the source files, but feel free to fork this repo

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.